the-events-calendar/tut/docs/commands/package.md

 **Package zips for release**

-This is a simple script designed to help the Modern Tribe team package WordPress premium plugins for deployment.
+This is a simple script designed to help the TEC team package WordPress premium plugins for deployment.

 ## Usage